-Thinking about taking your pet on holiday abroad, or perhaps you’re relocating to foreign shores?
-Here’s all the information you’ll need to get your four-pawed pal on the plane.
+Thinking about taking your cat, dog or other type of pet on holiday abroad, or perhaps you’re relocating to foreign shores?
+Here’s all the information you’ll need to get your four-pawed pals on the plane.

 Pets need holidays, too…

-Pet Travel Scheme – at-a-glance guide to holidaying with pets
+Pet Travel Scheme – at-a-glance guide to holidaying with cats and dogs

 Taking your pet abroad then bringing it back into the UK (if you’re not permanently relocating) used to involve months of separation while the animal was quarantined against diseases such as rabies, however, this is no longer the case.
 Since early 2012, the new Pet Travel Scheme (PETS) means it’s far easier to take your dog, cat, or ferret on holiday.
 Here’s all you need to know.